valkey-io/valkey-doc/docs/manual/patterns/indexes/index.md

 *give me all the products in room 44*.

 Composite indexes are very powerful, and are used in traditional stores in order to optimize complex queries.
-In Redis they could be useful both to implement a very fast in-memory Redis index of something stored into a traditional data store, or in order to directly index Redis data.
+In Valkey they could be useful both to implement a very fast in-memory Valkey index of something stored into a traditional data store, or in order to directly index Valkey data.

 Updating lexicographical indexes
 ===